meltano/meltano/docs/src/docs/getting-started.md

   export DBT_SOURCE_SCHEMA="public"
   meltano invoke dbt:run
   ```

+  For this example we just used environment variables to set the dbt configurations but they can be defined as settings in your meltano.yml using `meltano config dbt set <setting> <setting_value>`.

   After your transform run is complete you should see a new table named after your model `warehouse.analytics.commits_last_7d` in your target.